stackblitz/docs/docs/enterprise/installation/quickstart-gcp.md

 Drag and drop your license file onto the webpage to upload it.
 License verification will then take place, and the StackBlitz EE images will begin installing onto your cluster.

-Once this step completes, you should be presented with EE site configuration screen.
+Once this step completes, you will be presented with EE site configuration screen.
 It should look like this:

 ![EE Console](/doc_images/ee-console-config.png)